gstarr/gstarr.github.io/index.md

 **Graham Starr** is a New York-based freelance writer, designer, journalist, and humorist who makes things with computers.
 He made this website.
 He also made this text.
 Sometimes "things" means words or intangibles.
-Graham enjoys lexicography.
-He usually only speaks in the third person for one paragraph.
+Graham usually only speaks in the third person for one paragraph.

 For the remainder of 2015, I'm working as a freelance media consultant for the UN Refugee Agency, using creative media to engage the U.S. population on refugee issues as part of [UNHCR's](http://www.unhcr.org/)/[USA for UNHCR's](http://www.unrefugees.org/) "Digital HIVE" joint innovation project.